RagedUnicorn/docker-tomcat/README.md

 The production and the stack image supports a simple healthcheck whether the container is healthy or not.
 This can be configured inside `docker-compose.yml` or `docker-compose.stack.yml`

+## Test

+To do basic tests of the structure of the container use the `docker-compose.test.yml` file.

+`docker-compose -f docker-compose.test.yml up`

+For more info see [container-test](https://github.com/RagedUnicorn/docker-container-test).

 ## Development

 To debug the container and get more insight into the container use the `docker-compose.dev.yml`